templep/templep.github.io/index.md

 # Presentation

-I am currently a post-doc in the PReCISE research center at the university of Namur.
+I am currently a post-doc at the PReCISE research center at the University of Namur (UNamur).
 I am working on the VeryLearn EoS project with Gilles Perrouin, Patrick Heymans, Benoit Frenay and Pierre-Yves Schobbens.

-Previously, I passed my PhD working at Université de Rennes and IRISA lab in the [DiverSE](http://diverse.irisa.fr/) working group in Rennes (France).
+Previously, I obtained my PhD working at Université de Rennes and IRISA lab in the [DiverSE](http://diverse.irisa.fr/) working group in Rennes (France).
 My supervisors were [Mathieu Acher](http://www.mathieuacher.com/) and [Jean-Marc JEZEQUEL](http://people.irisa.fr/Jean-Marc.Jezequel/).
-The topic was: leveraging configurability of configurable software systems in order to test those software systems.
-I emphasized my studies on Computer Vision algorithms (more in the PhD topic section).
+The thesis is entitled: Investigate the Matrix: Leveraging Variability to Specialize Software and Test Suites (more in the PhD topic section).

 Furthermore, I am a tennis player.
 I began to play tennis at 6 until my 18.
 I stopped to focus on my studies and started again during my PhD.